Mauthe Horse Crown Century-old Wall Clock

 History of FMS Mauthe

 Was it worth $100?
-I would say yes, but it would be the top end of what I would typically pay for a clock like this.
-Now to clean the clock up, install a new bottom middle final and put it in the queue for servicing.
+I would say yes, but it’s on the higher end of what I would typically pay for a clock like this.

-6 thoughts on “Mauthe Horse Crown century-old wall clock
+6 thoughts on “Mauthe Horse Crown Century-old Wall Clock

 1. Happy to see this – my parents in law had exactly the same clock !
 The wood was brighter and the horse stood (a bit loose) on the roof directly, so most likely a part was missing.
 We have destroyed (yes! yes!) the wooden case – quite a tough job, German quality.
 We found it sooo ugly, sooo old-fashioned!
 We left the the metal parts alive, though.
 The clock needs maintenance, because it does not continue to tick.